silentbicycle/wn/README.md

 To run wn, you need [Lua](http://lua.org).
 That's it.

+Think of wn as `make` for your to-do list, to automatically track what can be worked on *NOW* when switching between several ongoing projects.

-wn reads a file defining tasks and builds a dependency graph.
+wn reads a text file listing tasks, then builds a dependency graph.
 Tasks are scored by what depends on them, and how much completing them will contribute to getting their dependants unstuck.
-Think of it as "make" for your to-do list.

-wn checks (in order) for a file called ".wn" in the current directory, then the $WN_FILE environment variable, then "~/.wn".
+wn checks (in order) for a wn file given on the command line, a file called ".wn" in the current directory, then the $WN_FILE environment variable, then "~/.wn".
 The file should be structured like so:

     shoes socks find-shoes
-    @desc shoes Put on shoes
+    @desc shoes Put on shoes   `(descriptions are optional)` socks
-    socks

 The first token on a line is a task name, any following are dependencies for that task.
 Task names can contain alphanumeric chars and [_.-].
-Any

 The line can also begin with some special commands, all of which begin with @: